X

 Why is Wednesday called Mittwoch in German?

 Wednesday is called Mittwoch in German because it literally translates to “mid-week.”
-Unlike the other days of the week, which end with -tag meaning “day,” Mittwoch ends with -woch meaning “week.”
+Unlike the other days of the week, which end with -tag meaning “day,” Mittwoch ends with -woch meaning “week” while still maintaining the (m) gender.
 This unique naming reflects the position of Wednesday as the midpoint of the week, dividing it into two equal halves.

 Summing Up: All Days of the Week in German – From Montag to Sonntag